jonathan-fielding/danger-js-example/README.md

 # danger-js-example

-This is an example repository
+This is an example repository of how to integrate danger.js with github actions